A galactic tug-of-war: how (not) to simultaneously fit the Milky Way satellite luminosity function and the mass-metallicity relation: Theoretical background

 \end{enumerate} The total sensitivity index is a unique feature of variance-based sensitivity analysis, enabling us to capture complex interactions between parameters when predicting some output statistic.
 This is one of the primary motivators for the use of this method in this investigation.

 At the crux of any kind of sensitivity analysis is the assumption that the input parameters of the model are independent.
 In other words, the sensitivity analysis method does not allow us to recognise parameter combinations that have intrinsic correlations, or which represent unphysical combinations from the perspective of a theory of galaxy formation.
 While this limits the applicability of this method to more complex model architectures, these limitations do not apply to semi-analytic models like \galform{}, in which model parameters can be varied independently.
 This inherent feature of the semi-analytic method, therefore, allows us to systematically experiment with choices made in the model and to examine how these choices impact the statistics predicted by it.
 The use of Sobol' indices in the context of galaxy formation models was first presented in \cite{Oleskiewicz2020} and \cite{Elliott2021}.
+An exploration of variance-based sensitivity analysis in the context of Milky Way satellites was presented in \cite{Gomez2014}, albeit with a very different model infrastructure to the one presented here.

 Prior to computing Sobol' indices from our model predictions, it is important to define a dense, well-sampled parameter space that covers the 11-dimensional manifold defined by the \galform{} model parameters listed in Table~\ref{tab:params}.
 To do this in an unbiased and optimised manner, we employ the use of a Saltelli sampler \citep{Saltelli2002}.
 This allows us to predict the satellite luminosity function and mass-metallicity relation over a large number of points in the parameter space; the net result is that Equations~\ref{eq:expectation}-\ref{eq:ST_eq} can now be approximated using a Monte Carlo approach.
 For further details of Saltelli sampling, we refer the reader to the discussion in Appendix~\ref{sec:saltelli}.
 We use the \texttt{SALib}\footnote{\url{https://salib.readthedocs.io}} library \citep{Herman2017,Iwanaga2022} to perform the Saltelli sampling and to compute Sobol' indices.